Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 #### Manually Optimizing Generated Wasm

-The WebAssembly ecosystem, although still pretty young, has a rich ecosystem of tooling available for working with Wasm modules and transforming them in-place.
+The WebAssembly ecosystem, although still pretty young, has a rich array of tooling available for working with Wasm modules and transforming them in-place.
 Since the Wasm binary format is designed to be easily readable and extremely standardized, it's possible for tools to operate directly on Wasm blobs and perform optimizations to reduce their size or even increase their performance via things like inlining and loop unrolling.
 The `wasm-opt` tool, available as part of the [binaryen](https://github.com/WebAssembly/binaryen) toolchain, does just that and all via a simple command line interface.
 To install `wasm-opt` and optimize the generated Wasm module,

 ```bash
 » git clone git@github.com:WebAssembly/binaryen.git